23 things you need to buy now that it's finally fall

 Get the Stone & Beam Cotton Plaid Flannel Bed Sheet Set from Amazon for $75.99

 Growing up as the middle child, I was always the one that got stuck doing the most hated chores—like raking our very large, very leaf-covered yard.
-I probably could have definitely used our experts' No. 1 rake, which is light enough that your arms won't be completely destroyed the next day yet heavy enough that it actually cleans up all the leaves effectively.
+I could have definitely used our experts' No. 1 rake, which is light enough that your arms won't be completely destroyed the next day yet heavy enough that it actually cleans up all the leaves effectively.

 Get the Truper Tru Tough 24-inch Leaf Rake from Amazon for $64